The conservation of the 1690 ‘spinetta ovale’ by Bartolomeo Cristofori - an approach based on an archaeological analogy

 In conclusion, I revert to my statement given above that “It has been the unrestored instruments, the neglected instruments and the unaltered instruments that have been the most important sources of information and discovery” which I made at the end of my work on Ruckers.
 Un-stated here is the fact that the restored and playing instruments, with new cloths in their keyboards, with replaced quills and jacks, with new stringing replacing earlier strings, with varnished soundboards where the originals were left untreated, and with any number of other modern interventions, were of little use in understanding the original state and the original technologies of the Ruckers.
 As soon as an unglued joint is repaired the original method used to glue that joint becomes obliterated.
 As soon as the cloths in the keyboards of an instrument are replaced the original depth of touch, plucking order and the lost motion before and after the jacks have plucked are all lost.
 These are all among the many important variables which affect the playing properties of an instrument in a way which is very important to the player and therefore very important to the way in which the music is interpreted by him or her.
 There are other features like quill length, plucking direction, and plucking order that are all too easily altered in a restoration or conservation procedure, and it is often very difficult to re-determine what these were after the intrusion of the modern conservationist or restorer has taken place.
 And this applies equally well to the acoustical parts of the instrument which affect the sound, the property often given the greatest importance by the player and listener of the music being performed.
 The use of solvents to clean a painted or varnished soundboard has not been investigated scientifically, and yet liquids which almost certainly affect the acoustical properties of the wood are used for this purpose.
 Soundboard cracks are re-glued and reinforced underneath, soundbars are replaced, re-glued or added, or sometimes soundboards are removed entirely to gain access to the inside of the instrument.
 All of these procedures are carried out routinely without any scientific knowledge of how these procedures affect the sound.

 Having spent many years studying the instruments of the Ruckers family, and more recently studying the instruments of the Italian school, these are facts that have become abundantly clear to me.
 In order to leave something for our successors who wish to do similar investigations, we must now halt the tide of restoring and conserving everything in sight and leave some examples of unaltered instruments for study in the future.
 The questions that I now ask about an instrument are different from those that I would have asked 30 years ago.
 The measurements that I take when I study an instrument now are different from those that I once took.
-How can we now know what questions we’ll be asking in another 30 years, and how can we be confident that our interventions now will not destroy the evidence needed to answer the questions that will be posed in the future?
+How can we know now what questions we will be asking in another 30 years, and how can we be confident that our interventions now will not destroy the evidence needed to answer the questions that will be posed in the future?
 To me the answer is blatantly obvious: with objects as complicated as musical instruments, the only way we can be certain of this is to leave a certain small number of instruments totally untouched, unaltered and not subject to any conservation treatment.
 I therefore feel that, as forward-looking organologists, we must apply the same principles to our own field as archaeologists have applied to theirs for almost 50 years.
 Where better to begin than with this virginal, the so-called ‘spinetta ovale’, of Cristofori?
 Let’s learn from the experience of the archaeologists.
 Let’s leave this instrument completely untouched without making any intervention to it of any sort.
 Its historical, cultural, technological and musical importance all point to this being the only route forward.

 - Dr Grant O’Brien

 - This text was delivered at a conference about the future restoration and conservation of the 'oval spinet' at the Accademia delle Belle Arte, Florence, 21 October, 2002.
 It was received with a resounding standing applause.
 The paper was not, however, published in the proceedings of the conference about this virginal: Bartolomeo Cristofori.
 La spinetta del 1690/The 1690 oval spinet, edited by Gabriele Rossi-Rognoni, (Sillabe for the Galleria dell’Accademia, Florence, 2002.
-Presumably this was because the museum did not take the advice which I have presented above.

 Appendix - Conservation Ethics: